weetmuts/EventBExperiments/README.md

 Event-B Experiments by Fredrik Öhrström, developed using Roding 3.3 with SMT provers installed.

+**Experiment 12:**

+Incrementally add elements to a SET in a refinement.

+**Experiment 11:**

+We want to have a guarantee that handleByte(x:0..255) is properly refined into handleByteLo(x:0..127) and handleByteHi(x:128..255).
+I.e. we have not forgotten any interval/case.

+We can add a theorem invariant that states that given the parent guard x:0..255, then the disjunction of all the guards of the refined events must be true.

+@thm_all_cases !x. x:0..255 => x:0..127 or x:128..255

+Unfortunately this means that the developer has to manually make sure the guards inside the theorem matches the real guards used in the events.

+Thus some framework/language support is needed to automatically track the guards.
+This is done in some previous work on dead lock freeness plugins.

 **Experiment 10:**

 To prove `max(a)=max(a∪b∪c) given max(a)=max(b) and max(b)=max(c)` you must add hyp `max(a)=max(c)` then CVT will prove it.